awsdocs/aws-elemental-medialive-user-guide/doc_source/schedule-using-console-delete.md

 1. On the **Details** pane, choose the **Schedule** tab\.

 1. If necessary, choose the **Switch** button to display the **Timeline** view\.
-For information about the layout and color coding of the timeline view, see [Viewing the Schedule \(Console\)](schedule-using-console-view.md)\.
+For information about the layout and color coding of the timeline view, see [Viewing the schedule \(console\)](schedule-using-console-view.md)\.

 1. In each action section, choose the **X** to delete the action\.
-Make sure that you choose actions with a UTC start time in the future\.

-   If you choose an input switch that is in a follow chain, a prompt appears to notify you that the follow actions below this action \(up to the next fixed input switch\) will also be deleted\.
+   If you choose an input switch that is in an input follow chain, a prompt appears to notify you that the follow actions below this action \(up to the next fixed input switch\) will also be deleted\.
 You can cancel or continue\.